 Houston is a vibrant and diverse city that boasts year-round sunshine, friendly people, great food, and excellent schools.
-There are also tons of things to do in Houston with kids.
-The best time to visit is between late September and early June when the blazing heat and humidity are relatively low.
+It’s therefore a great place for families to be, whether you’re a local or you’re planning a trip.
+There are tons of things to keep the kids entertained!
+If you do want to visit, the best time to do so is between late September and early June when the blazing heat and humidity are relatively low.
 Here are just some of our favorite things to do with kids in Houston.

 Free Things to Do in Houston

 For a little tranquility The Japanese Garden is a beautiful oasis within the park where kids can explore the manicured pathways and hidden bridges.
 Afterwards take a paddle-boat ride and feed the ducks.
 It’s open all week 9a.m. to 6p.m.
 Pinewood Cafe, also in Lake Plaza offers a view of the lake and delicious sandwiches.
 The Buddy Carruth Playground is always fun and there are also running and walking paths throughout the park as well as a golf course.
 A reflecting pool within the park is a popular family gathering spot and you can always find a drum circle or saxophone player nearby to serenade you.
 Open 6a.m. to 11p.m. everyday.

 Hermann Park is a great picnic spot that both kids and grownups will love.
 Bring your blanket and snacks and enjoy the breathtaking view of the city from the top of the hill.
 The best part?
 There is plenty of room to run around if and when the kids get antsy.